Kotlin/KEEP/proposals/nested-typealias.md

 - In particular, type aliases cannot be overriden in child classes.
 Creating a new type alias with the same name as in a parent class merely _hides_ the parent one.

-**Rule 2 (visibility)**: the visibility of a type alias must be equal to or weaker than the visibility of every type present on its left-hand side.
+**Rule 2 (visibility)**: the visibility of a type alias must be equal to or weaker than the visibility of every type present on its right-hand side.

 ```kotlin
 class Outer {